- Anvilicious: The whole subplot about the plight of Homeless Veterans isn't exactly subtle, but Some Anvils Need to Be Dropped.

-- Complete Monster: Emil Fouchon is a libertarian madman who runs a hunting ring that aims to break what he describes as the government's monopoly on murder.
-Using a man named Randal Po to recruit homeless veterans, Fouchon and his henchman, Pik Van Cleaf, offer them thousands of dollars if they can survive being hunted by Fouchon's clients—an offer Fouchon has no intention of fullfilling.
-During the film's opening scenes, Fouchon, Van Cleaf and their client (with help from a team of bikers and huntsmen) run down and murder Douglas Binder.
-When Douglas's daughter, Natasha, comes looking for him, in alliance with veteran Chance Boudreaux, Fouchon has Randal beaten and mutilated for selecting a man with a family-not out of any moral qualms, but because of the unwanted attention-then chooses Chance's friend Elijah Roper as the target of the next hunt.
+- Emil Fouchon is an unfeeling madman who runs a hunting ring that aims to break what he describes as the government's monopoly on murder.
+Fouchon and Pik Van Cleaf offer homeless veterans thousands of dollars if they can survive being hunted by Fouchon's clients—an offer Fouchon has no intention of fulfilling.
+When Natasha, the daughter of victim Douglas Binder, along with veteran Chance Boudreaux, look for him, Fouchon has associate Randal Poe beaten and mutilated for selecting a man with a family—only because of the unwanted attention—then chooses Chance's friend Elijah Roper as the next target.
 When the client proves unwilling to finish Elijah, Fouchon kills the client, then has Van Cleaf gun down Elijah in the street.
-Deciding to move to the next town, Fouchon has Van Cleaf kill Randal, and the coroner they were paying to fake causes of death.
-When Chance and Natasha get involved, Fouchon decides that they have to die as well, and brings in a number of clients who owe him favours.
-When Chance uses a rattlesnake to poison one of these men, Fouchon stomps him to death while ranting about how he should "die quieter."
+Fouchon has Van Cleaf kill Po and another man who was helping him.
+Fouchon decides that Natasha and Chance must die as well, and brings in several clients who owe him favors.
+When Chance uses a rattlesnake to poison one of these men, Fouchon stomps him to death while ranting about how he should "die quieter".
 When Chance's uncle sets another of his men on fire, Fouchon kills the man himself.
-As the film approaches its climax, Fouchon, with all of his men dead, stabs Chance's uncle with an arrow, takes Natasha hostage, and finally tries to beat Chance to death with a burning two-by-four.
+In the climax, Fouchon, with all of his men dead, stabs Chance's uncle with an arrow, takes Natasha hostage, and finally tries to beat Chance to death with a burning two-by-four.

 Fouchon: (Begins chuckling)